gorgitko/analysis_of_gene_expression/Exercises/E02-intro_to_R/intro_to_Rmd.utf8.md

 Those are options for `pandoc`, mostly specifying how output should look like.
 They are written in [YAML format](https://lzone.de/cheat-sheet/YAML).

-You can see we are using three common parameters: `title`, `author` or `institute`.
+You can see we are using three common parameters: `title`, `author` and `institute`.
-The first two will be shown in the header of resulting document.
+The first two will be shown in the header of the resulting HTML document.

 As the output type we are using `html_document` with several parameters: